wzningjie/Tip-Bill-Helper/README.md

-# Tip4 - Tip Calculator
+# Tip & Bill Helper

 This is a Tip4 application for iOS submitted as the [pre-assignment](http://courses.coderschool.vn/swift/prework) requirement for Codeschool.vn.